anomishra/Model-based-programming-language/README.md

 # Model-based-programming-language
-Codes for developing a new model based programming languages using functional programming
+Codes for developing a design of a small imperative programming language using functional programming
 <br>
 Requirements:<br>
 Standard ML (for testing use Standard ML of New Jersey)<br>